Pure-Farming/Documentation/docs/resource-types/livestock/treatments/group-treament-event.md

 ## Response Structure

-A call to the group treatment event endpoints returns the following fields.
+A call to the group treatment event endpoints returns the following fields:

 ```json
 {